 - Avoid having videos displayed in the initial window/viewport that shows when the page loads.

 - Large file types typically used for video often take longer to load than other forms of content, and having them "below the fold" can give them a second or two to do just that.

-- This is helpful for both Creator and non-Creator content on your site.
+- This is helpful for both Fastr Frontend and non-Fastr Frontend content on your site.